tranquilit/adcs_python/README.md

 ## 🚨 WARNING — DO NOT USE IN PRODUCTION
-DO NOT USE IN PRODUCTION
 --------------------------------------

 This is an **experimental proof of concept**.
 The code is **unstable**, **unaudited**, and **not security-hardened**.